Credentialing & Enrollment Services

 Why Practices Choose Malakos Healthcare Solutions for Credentialing

-Early start, aggressive timeline management.
-We initiate enrollment 90–120 days before a provider’s billing start date — not after.
+We initiate enrollment 90–120 days before a provider’s start date.
 For practices that engage us early, enrollment is in place before the first patient is seen.

 Ready to Get Your Providers Enrolled and Billing Faster?